MicrosoftDocs/well-architected/well-architected/security/threat-model.md

 ## Azure facilitation

-The Microsoft Security Development Lifecycle provides a tool called the Threat Modeling Tool to assist with the threat modeling process.
-It's available at no additional cost.
+The Microsoft Security Development Lifecycle provides a threat modeling tool to assist with the threat modeling process.
+This tool is available at no additional cost.
 For more information, see the [Threat Modeling page](https://www.microsoft.com/en-us/securityengineering/sdl/threatmodeling).

 ## Community resources